 Damon Hill unimpressed by Toto Wolff’s dismissal of Max Verstappen’s record win

-Red Bull’s Verstappen became the first driver in Formula One’s 73-year history to win 10 consecutive races at the Italian Grand Prix on Sunday.
+Red Bull’s Verstappen became the first driver in Formula 1 history to win 10 consecutive races at the Italian GP

 Damon Hill has described Toto Wolff’s dismissal of Max Verstappen’s record winning streak as “churlish” and “ungracious”.